meganrogge/icecream-theme/README.md

 <div align="center">

-# Candy Theme
+# Icecream Theme

-A theme inspired by icecream for VS Code.
+A theme inspired by icecream for VS Code and the light counterpart to [Candy](https://marketplace.visualstudio.com/items?itemName=meganrogge.icecream-theme).

 </div>